Paul writes an earn-money-online blog, MTurkish Delight. His wife Abby, part of the Coupons Couponing team, moderates a couponing forum.

-Effective couponing is definitely a learned skill and often those who are new to it don’t know where, or how to begin.
+Effective couponing is definitely a learned skill, and often those who are new to it don’t know when or how to begin.

-It took me some time to gain the experiences that I am sharing on this website, but in tough economic times I really think it is important to share info on how to obtain, organize and use coupons.
+It took me some time to gain the experience that I share in this article, but in tough economic times I really think it is important to share info on how to obtain, organize, and use coupons.

 It is no exaggeration to say that couponing can play a strong role in helping to keep a family food budget in line.

 Below, I have listed my top 10 tips for using coupons for grocery shopping effectively in order to save yourself time and, more importantly, money.

 Spend 20-30 minutes before shopping to make a grocery list, meal plan, collect your coupons, and make sure you have everything before heading out to the store.